inpsyde/multilingual-press/src/readme.txt

 == Description ==

+**Exciting news!
+MultilingualPress 3.0 is released and available for Pro users!
+Fully refactored, based on PHP 7, Gutenberg support, improved UI and much more.
+[Get it here!](https://multilingualpress.org/#buy)**

 Run each language in a separate site, and connect the content in a lightweight user interface.
 Use a customizable widget to link to all sites.